ChaosKid42/xmpp-http-upload/README.rst

 As final step you need to point your external webserver to your xmpp-http-upload flask app.
 Check the ``contrib`` directory, there is an example for nginx there.

+Upload your files to S3:

+If you already have a set of files you want to upload to an S3 bucket you might want to look at the ``utils`` subdir for help.